 Specific issues: definition and VAT status of holding companies

-The status of holding companies has been examined by the courts on many occasions.
-An issue in all of these cases is whether and to what extent a holding company can be properly said to be carrying on an economic activity (referred to as a business in UK law).
-In considering the question of economic activity the courts (domestic and European) have broadly found two different ways in which a holding company could be engaged in an economic activity; the holding company could be supplying taxable services or exploiting intangible property.
+The VAT status of holding companies has been considered by the courts on many occasions.
+An issue in all of these cases is whether and to what extent a holding company can be properly said to be carrying on an economic activity (referred to as a business activity in UK law).
+In considering the question of economic activity the courts (domestic and European) have broadly found a holding company could be engaged in an economic activity where it is supplying taxable services or exploiting intangible property.

 Alternatively, the holding company may provide management services to its subsidiaries and in these circumstances the cost of acquiring the shares in those subsidiaries may have a direct and immediate link with the holding company’s general economic activity and form part of their general overheads, as in Cibo (see VIT64050).

-The German courts have recently referred the cases of Larentia + Minerva & others (C-108/14 and C-109/14) to the CJEU.
-The decision in those cases is likely to be relevant in determining the extent to which UK holding companies, which make or intend to make management supplies to subsidiaries, can recover the VAT incurred on the cost of acquiring those shares.
+The CJEU released its decision in the German cases of Larentia + Minerva & others (C-108/14 and C-109/14) In July 2015.
+The CJEU found that VAT incurred on raising capital for acquisition of shareholdings in subsidiaries, to which the holding company also intends to provide management services, must be regarded as belonging to the holding company’s general expenditure and is deductible (subject to any partial exemption restriction in place).
+This decision is relevant in determining the extent to which UK holding companies, which make or intend to make management supplies to subsidiaries, can recover the VAT incurred on the cost of acquiring those shares.